jamesmcleish/James-McLeish-CV/README.md

 ## Education

 #### Makers Academy (January 2023 to April 2023)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
 - OOP, TDD, DDT, MVC, DDD
 - Agile/XP
 - Ruby, JavaScript, React, MongoDB, SQL (PostgreSQL)